simranjeetc/certified-aws-solutions-architect-associate/7-use-cases/use-cases.md

 **Amazon Personalize** would be the ideal service.
 It uses machine learning to customize applications, providing personalized recommendations to users based on their individual behaviors and preferences on the site.

+#### Which AWS services can directly query data from Amazon S3 without the necessity of loading the data from S3 into them?
+- Amazon Athena
+- Amazon Redshift Spectrum
+- Amazon S3 Select
+- AWS Glue
+- AWS Lake Formation